diethardsteiner/diethardsteiner.github.io/_posts/2017-04-27-Twenty-seconds-to-embedded-dashboard.md

 Add this just after the first `<settings>` tag.

-Perform the same change for `pentaho-solutions/system/pentaho-cdf/settings.xml`.
+Apply the same change for `<pentaho-server-dir>/pentaho-solutions/system/pentaho-cdf/settings.xml`.

+Restart the server.

 ## Create CDE Dashboard